-As of December 31, 2021 and 2022, the Company held 4,584,209 Series D1 convertible redeemable preferred shares of Particle, respectively, which had been accounted for as available-for-sale debt investments, representing an aggregate of approximately 0.60% equity interest in Particle on an as-if converted basis (which reflected the completion of the issuance of additional shares under Particle's share incentive plan).
-The fair value of available-for-sale debt investments in Particle was RMB23.4 million and RMB0.3 million as of December 31, 2021 and 2022, respectively.
+As of December 31, 2022 and 2023, the Company held 4,584,209 Series D1 convertible redeemable preferred shares of Particle, respectively, which had been accounted for as available-for-sale debt investments, representing an aggregate of approximately 0.60% equity interest in Particle on an asif converted basis (which reflected the completion of the issuance of additional shares under Particle's share incentive plan).
+The fair value of available-forsale debt investments in Particle was RMB0.3 million and RMB0.3 million as of December 31, 2022 and 2023, respectively.

 The Company has determined that its investments in convertible redeemable preferred shares of Particle are not considered in-substance common stock but considered debt securities as the preferred shares of Particle are redeemable at the option of the Company and are therefore not within the scope of ASC 323 Equity Method and Joint Ventures.
-The Company's investments in convertible redeemable preferred shares of Particle are classified as available-for-sale debt investments and reported at fair value, which is estimated by management after considering valuation reports prepared by a reputable and independent appraisal firm on a recurring basis.
+The Company's investments in convertible redeemable preferred shares of Particle are classified as available-for-sale debt investments and reported at fair value, which is estimated by management on a recurring basis.
 Refer to Note 18 for details.